But canвЂ™t algorithms try this for people?

 Share this tale

 To discover, Ashley speaks to her internet pal Lina about her experiences on Raya.
-Then Kaitlyn speaks to her buddy Paul about their Raya rejection and ultimate success on The League.
-Finally, each of them keep coming back together to interview The LeagueвЂ™s creator and CEO Amanda Bradford about why she made the software and exactly why she believes it is crucial.
+Then positivesingles Kaitlyn speaks to her buddy Paul about their Raya rejection and ultimate success on The League.
+Finally, each of them keep coming back together to interview The LeagueвЂ™s creator and CEO Amanda Bradford about why she made the software and just why she believes it is crucial.

 Ashley: WeвЂ™ve been here.